Skip to content

 uxy = (3uμ + 2uη)y = 3(uμμμy + uμηηy) + 2(uημμy + uηηηy

-= −3uμμ − 5uμη − 2uηη .…(2)
+uxy = −3uμμ − 5uμη − 2uηη…(2)

 uyy = −(uμ + uη)y = −(uμμμy + uμηηy + uημμy + uηηηy

-= uμμ + 2uμη + uηη .…(3)
+uyy = uμμ + 2uμη + uηη…(3)

-The general solution is: u(x, y) = F(3x − y) + G(2x − y).
+The general solution is, u(x, y) = F(3x − y) + G(2x − y)

-FAQs on Partial Differential Equations
+Practice Questions on Partial Differential Equations

-Question 1: What are Partial Differential Equations?
+What are Partial Differential Equations?

 Partial differential equations are differential equations that have an unknown function, numerous dependent and independent variables, and their partial derivatives.

-Question 2: Are Partial Differential Equations Linear?
+Are Partial Differential Equations Linear?

 It is not necessary for all partial differential equations to be linear.
 Semi and non- linear partial differential equations also exist.

-Question 3: What are the Applications of Partial Differential Equations?
+What are Applications of Partial Differential Equations?

 In engineering and science, partial differential equations are commonly used to simulate natural processes such as heat transfer, wave propagation, diffusion, and electrostatics.

-Question 4: What are Ordinary Differential Equations?
+What are Ordinary Differential Equations?

 Ordinary differential equations (ODE) are equations with only one variable’s differentials.
 Partial derivatives exist for numerous independent variables in partial differential equations.
 ODEs are a type of PDE.